Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 San Jose State Stats and Trends

-- San Jose State has covered the spread one time this year.
+- San Jose State has covered the spread on one occasion this year.

-- This year, the Spartans are winless ATS when entering a game as an underdog of 2.5 points or more.
+- The Spartans have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- San Jose State's games this year have eclipsed the over/under two times in five opportunities (40%).
+- San Jose State's games this year have gone over the total in two out of five opportunities (40%).

 - This season the Spartans rack up just 2.2 fewer points per game (21.8) than the Rams surrender (24).

-- San Jose State is 1-1 against the spread and 2-0 overall in games when it puts up more than 24 points.
+- When San Jose State scores more than 24 points, it is 1-1 against the spread and 2-0 overall.

-- When San Jose State churns out more than 344.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- When San Jose State totals over 344.3 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Spartans have turned the ball over eight more times (10 total) than the Rams have forced a turnover (2) this season.